yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc-with-kafka.md

 If you are new to YugabyteDB, you can create a local YugaByte cluster in under five minutes by following the steps in the [Quick start](/quick-start/install/

-## Step 2 — Set up Apache Kafka (skip if your are logging to Console)
+## Step 2 — Set up Apache Kafka (skip if your are logging to console)

 YugabyteDB supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.